This post contains affiliate links.

 It does this by chemically reacting with the heat, moisture, and any acidic agents within the mix, such as buttermilk or yogurt.

 The resulting chemical reaction forces thousands of tiny bubbles of carbon dioxide to form and rise within the mixture enabling baked goods to bake evenly.

 Baking soda is also basic or, alkaline, which means that it will mellow out the acid flavors during cooking and help to produce a product with a more balanced flavor.

 However, without the presence of acid within the mixture, baking soda makes dough alkaline causing discoloration and a marked distortion of flavor.

 No Acidic ingredients mean that an acid reaction substance such as cream of tartar is required and added to the baking soda which turns the baking soda into baking powder.

-Interestingly Baking soda (bicarbonate of soda) has several other uses beyond that of just a leavening agent.
+Interestingly baking soda has several other uses beyond that of a leavening agent.

-These uses include personal use, natural cleaning, and even deodorizing.
+These uses include personal use, natural cleaning, deodorizing, and as a neutralizer of acids.